NGC 4051

 The galaxy is a Seyfert galaxy that emits bright X-rays.
 However, in early 1998 the X-ray emission ceased as observed by the Beppo-SAX satellite.
 X-ray emission had risen back to normal by August 1998.

 NGC 4051 is a member of the Ursa Major Cluster.
 Its peculiar velocity is −490 ± 34 km/s, consistent with the rest of the cluster.
+It is a member of the NGC 4111 Group, which is part of the Ursa Major Cloud and is the second largest group in the cloud after the NGC 3992 Group.

+Supernovae

+Three supernovae have been discovered in NGC 4051: